 Note: Numbers are the daily hours for the various periods

 Avoided Supply Costs

-The following avoided supply costs are an output based on IESO Planning assumptions that were presented at the 2018 Technical Planning Conference on September 13, 201819.
+The following avoided supply costs are an output based on IESO Planning assumptions part of the Annual Planning Outlook for 202019.
 These numbers are routinely updated by IESO Planning.